-- Senior unsecured obligations of JPMorgan Chase & Co. maturing February 20, 2015 - Cash payment at maturity of principal plus the Additional Amount[†], as described below - The notes are designed for investors who seek exposure to any appreciation of the JPMorgan ETF Efficiente 5 Index over the term of the notes and may be appropriate for investors requiring asset and investment strategy diversification.
+- Senior unsecured obligations of JPMorgan Chase & Co. maturing February 29, 2016 Cash payment at maturity of principal plus the Additional Amount $^{\rm T}$, as described below - The notes are designed for investors who seek exposure to any appreciation of the JPMorgan ETF Efficiente 5 Index over the term of the notes and may be appropriate for investors requiring asset and investment strategy diversification.
 Investors should be willing to forgo interest and dividend payments, while seeking payment of your principal in full at maturity.
-Any payment on the notes is subject to the credit risk of JPMorgan Chase & Co. - Investing in the notes is not equivalent to investing in the JPMorgan ETF Efficiente 5 Index, any of the Basket Constituents or any of the assets underlying the Basket Constituents. - · Minimum denominations of \$1,000 and integral multiples thereof - The notes are expected to price on or about February 17, 2011 and are expected to settle on or about February 23, 2011.
+Any payment on the notes is subject to the credit risk of JPMorgan Chase & Co.
+If JPMorgan Chase & Co. were to default on its payment obligations, you may lose your entire investment. - Investing in the notes is not equivalent to investing in the JPMorgan ETF Efficiente 5 Index, any of the Basket Constituents or any of the assets underlying the Basket Constituents. - Minimum denominations of \$1,000 and integral multiples thereof - The notes are expected to price on or about February 24, 2012 and are expected to settle on or about February 29, 2012.
+The stated payout, including the repayment of principal, is only available from JPMorgan Chase & Co. at maturity. - The notes will not be listed on an exchange and may have limited or no liquidity.